Exploring the arts

 Art

-The RNIB also has information and tips for exploring creative activities with sight loss.
-And Living Paintings talk about how to explore art galleries with a visual impairment.
+The RNIBalso has information and tips for exploring creative activities with sight loss.
+Living Paintings talk about how to explore art galleries with a visual impairment.

-UK Mouth and Foot Painting Artists have a ‘learn to paint’ video series.
-For anyone wanting to paint without using their hands.
+UK Mouth and Foot Painting Artists have ‘learn to paint’ videos, to help you learn painting without using your hands.

 Digital art

 Krita is free software for both android tablets and PC.
-An open-source art program that contains all the functionality that a beginner artist might need.
+It contains everything a beginner artist might need.

 Blender is a free and open-source 3D computer graphics software tool set used for creating animated films, visual effects, art, 3D-printed models, motion graphics, interactive 3D applications, and virtual reality.